apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile Topic Update](documentation/features/dashboard/faq_admin/mobile_topic_update.png "Mobile topic update") | ![Desktop Topic Update](documentation/features/dashboard/faq_admin/desktop_topic_update.png "Desktop topic update") |

-    When the red bin icon is tapped/clicked, a prompt is displayed asking the user to confirm the deletion of the selected topic.
+    When the red delete button is clicked, a prompt is displayed asking the user to confirm the deletion of the selected topic.
 The user will also be informed of how many FAQs will be affected by this deletion.

     The user can the confirm the deletion by clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.